chisimba/modules/flowplayer/resources/README.txt

 0.9.3   Added new 'bufferLength' variable that can be used in the HTML page to
         specify the length of the buffer in seconds when streaming FLV.
-Fixed a bug that prevented playback after an FLV was completely played.
+Fixed a bug that prevented playback after an FLV was completely played.</param>

 0.9.4   Added a 'baseURL' variable that can be used to specify the location of
         the video file to be loaded by Player.swf.
 See Player.html for an